 The CGI is bad, but CGI in anime need not be bad these days.
 The problem is that they let it be bad.
 Some corners can be cut, but if you cut a corner too sharply, you’re walking into a wall.
 This time that wall was immeasurable fan rage and disappointment.

 Do you believe you have found an anime series that is worse than these, or at least so equally bad that they deserve a spot?
-Are my tastes in anime indeed shit?
+Are my tastes in anime indeed bad?
 Give us that rant in the comments section below.